htwyford/urlbar-search-interventions-experiment/README.md

 ## Testing

-The tests directory contains a browser chrome mochitest and a head.js.
+The tests directory contains browser chrome mochitests and a head.js.
 The head.js implements a simple framework for testing Normandy experiment add-on files.